case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 Additionally, these types might have alternative representations in the future:

 - `BoundaryFailureKindConstants.CASE_VERIFY_RETURN_ERROR` - The user-provided verification function (testResponse or testErrorResponse) failed.
 This should be unmarshalled into a `ContractCaseExpectationsNotMet`.
+- `BoundaryFailureKindConstants.CASE_BROKER_ERROR` - There was an error contacting the broker.
+Currently this should be unmarshalled into a `ContractCaseConfigurationError`
 - `BoundaryFailureKindConstants.CASE_TRIGGER_ERROR` - The user-provided trigger failed when it was not expected to do so.
 Currently this should be unmarshalled into a `ContractCaseConfigurationError`
 - Any other types are an error, and you should marshall them into a `ContractCaseCoreError`